Federal Court Clerk Externship: Southern District of New York

 Students will be placed with a federal judge in the Southern District of New York.
 They will usually spend 15 hours per week working on judicial matters, with at least one day per week (or two half days) at the courthouse.

 Paul Radvany, Clinical Associate Professor of Law, Fordham Law School (2007 - Present); Assistant United States Attorney, United States Attorney's Office, SDNY (1997 - 2007); Debevoise & Plimpton (1993 - 1997): email@example.com

-You will be notified if you are accepted by Monday, November 14th.
-If you are accepted, you will need to notify Doribel Rodriguez, email@example.com, as to whether you will participate by noon on Wednesday, November 16th.
+You will be notified if you are accepted by Wednesday, April 20, 2018.
+If you are accepted, you will need to notify Doribel Rodriguez, email@example.com, as to whether you will participate by noon on April 23rd with Marcia Levy, Director of Externships, on copy.
 Applications will be sent to judges immediately thereafter and at that point you will be committed.
 Judges will call you to schedule interviews during the following few weeks.
 If you are not accepted, your name will be placed on a waiting list.
 Acceptance by a district court judge or magistrate judge through this process is a prerequisite for participation in this course.